During the age of VHS, if one wanted better quality video, one had to opt for S-VHS.

 Those who had S-VHS camcorders could play back S-VHS tapes through their camcorders.
 Or if you had some S-VHS tapes, but did not have an S-VHS Player (expensive those days) you could rent an S-VHS player to view them.

-If you’re looking for an S-VHS player, it’s most likely you want to convert S-VHS tapes to digital or DVD.
+If you’re looking for an S-VHS player, it’s most likely you want to convert S-VHS tapes to MP4 or DVD.

-You would need an S-VHS player or S-VHS VCR to playback your videos tapes.
+You would need an S-VHS player or S-VHS VCR to playback your video tapes.
 Also to connect it to a video capture device.

 Before we look at some S-VHS players that would suit your requirements, let’s first learn more about S-VHS players, in case you’re new to the game.